Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > The doors to the north and south are sheathed in bone, but the steel-banded double doors in the center of the east wall are not.
 Above these eastern doors is mounted the skull of a dragon.
 ^262

 [[4.
-World Almanac/NPCs/Cyrus Belview (COS).md\|Cyrus Belview]] (see area K62) created this enormous work of art out of the bones of dead servants and slain adventurers.
+World Almanac/NPCs/Cyrus Belview.md\|Cyrus Belview]] (see area K62) created this enormous work of art out of the bones of dead servants and slain adventurers.
 It has taken him many years to complete it.
 The bones and skulls are held together with gray mortar and white paste.
 The dark stains on the floor are old bloodstains, caused here when Strahd hunted down and killed the remainder of his castle guards.

 The dragon skull mounted above the eastern doors belonged to Argynvost (see chapter 7), a silver dragon that was killed in the valley by Strahd and his army before the founding of Castle Ravenloft.
 The skull weighs 250 pounds.